 Our products contain a significant number of components that we source globally.
 If our supply chain fails to deliver products to us in sufficient quality and quantity on a timely basis, we will be challenged to meet our customer order delivery timelines and could incur significant additional expenses for expedited freight and other related costs.
 Similarly, many of our customers are dependent on an ever-greater number of global suppliers to manufacture their products.
-These global supply chains have been, and may continue to be, adversely impacted by events outside of our control, including macroeconomic events, trade restrictions, economic recessions or natural occurrences, such as the ongoing disruptions from the COVID-19 pandemic.
-As a result of COVID-19, we have experienced delays in supply chain deliveries, extended lead times and shortages of key components, some raw material cost increases and slowdowns at certain production facilities.
-These disruptions have delayed and may continue to delay the timing of some orders and expected deliveries of our products.
-If the impact of the supply chain disruptions are more severe than we expect, it could result in longer lead times, inventory supply challenges and further increased costs, all of which could materially adversely affect our business, financial condition and results of operations.
+These global supply chains have continued to be, adversely impacted by events outside of our control, including macroeconomic events, trade restrictions, economic recessions and ongoing disruptions from the COVID-19 pandemic.
+Over the past two years, we have experienced delays in supply chain deliveries, extended lead times and shortages of key components, some raw material cost increases and slowdowns at certain production facilities.
+These disruptions have delayed and may continue to delay the timing of some orders and expected deliveries of our products, which has impacted our business and results of operations.